bioidiap/bob.devtools/doc/development.rst

 Now that we have the package checked out we need an isolated environment with proper configuration to develop the package. `bob.devtools` provides a tool that automatically creates such environment.

 Before proceeding, you need to make sure that you already have a conda_ environment that has `bob.devtools` installed in.
 Refer to :ref:`bob.devtools.install` for information.
-Here we assume that you have a conda environment named `bdt` with installed `bob.devtools`
+Here we assume that you have a conda environment named `bdt` with installed `bob.devtools`.

 .. code-block:: sh